 Disadvantages of solar gates

 1. You need lots of sunlight.
-Solar powered gates are entirely dependant on sunlight.
+Solar powered gates are entirely dependent on sunlight.
 Which means if your property is not located in a place with many hours of sunlight, it may not have enough energy to function.
 Similarly, if trees or buildings are obstructing the light, this may seriously affect performance.

 2. Limited use.
 Most solar powered gates have enough power to open 8-10 times per day.
 This may be sufficient for some homes, but if you think you’ll need to open and close your gate more often, this may pose a problem for you.
 Alternatively, you would need to purchase a higher capacity system with a larger solar panel and battery to meet your needs, thereby also increasing the cost.